folio-org/okapi/doc/guide.md

 ### Enabling a module for a tenant

 There is still one step before we can use our modules.
 We need to specify which tenants have which modules enabled.
-For our own library we enable the sample module, without enabling the auth module.
+For our own library we enable the `test-basic` module, without enabling the `auth` module.

 ```
-cat > /tmp/enabletenant1.json <<END
+cat > /tmp/okapi-enable-tenant1.json <<END
 {
-  "id" : "sample"
+  "id" : "test-basic"
 }
 END

 curl -w '\n' -X POST -D - \
   -H "Content-type: application/json" \
-  -d @/tmp/enabletenant1.json  \
+  -d @/tmp/okapi-enable-tenant1.json  \
   http://localhost:9130/_/proxy/tenants/our/modules
 ```